mesibo/patann/examples/android/README.md

 Refer to the Android examples directory for implementation guides and the tutorial on the PatANN website for detailed integration instructions.

+⭐ Star this repository to receive updates on new features and improvements!